Here’s a bone of contention I’ve been meaning to address for many years.

 The goofy little film aired on Boxing Day (12/26/67), and, again, on New Year’s.
 Notice the double-EP and 45 were both released in time for the Christmas ’67 sales.
 Money!
 Money!
 Money!
 It’s so funny!

-By the way, I love knowing Capitol’s far superior US album- which has since become part of the Beatles official discography- was so popular in the UK, it wound up charting (mono pressing is the best).
-In 1976, Parlophone realized it was still selling well, so, they finally released the stereo version and used the same crappy Capitol Records duophonic mixes of the three songs on side two.
-It’s fascinating to note, in 1971, George Martin had created fresh true stereo mixes of three songs for the German release of the US Capitol creation (“All You Need Is Love” had already been mixed to stereo).
+By the way, because EPs were not embraced in America (huh?! what?!), Capitol created a full-fledged album for "Magical Mystery Tour".
+They placed all the film songs on side one and filled up side two with the three non-LP 45s released in 1967.
+Superior?
+Got that right!
+The mono pressing is best (and rather scarce).
+I love knowing this far superior US album, which, conveniently, has since become part of the Beatles official discography, was so popular in the UK, it wound up charting (mono pressing is the best).
+In 1976, Parlophone realized it was still selling well, they finally released the stereo version and used the same crappy Capitol tapes.
+This means, the crappy duophonic mixes of "Penny Lane", "Baby, You're A Rich Man" and "All You Need Is Love" were used.
+It’s fascinating to note, in 1971, George Martin had created fresh true stereo mixes of three songs for the German release of the US Capitol creation.
+“All You Need Is Love” had already been mixed to stereo in 1968 for the "Yellow Submarine" soundtrack and he created a brand new mix for "Strawberry Fields Forever".
 Great job there, Parlophone!

 45: “Lady Madonna / The Inner Light” (3/15/68):